Le lien vers cette page a été envoyé avec succès aux destinataires.

 Hearing before the Judge of Liberties and Detention

-The final decision shall be taken after a adversarial debate.
+The decision of the JLD on remand in custody comes after a adversarial debate.

-In this debate, the public prosecutor, the accused and his lawyer shall take the floor in turn.
+In this debate, the public prosecutor, the defendant and his lawyer shall have the floor in turn.

 FYI

-indictment the person concerned has the right to request time to prepare his defense.
-In this case, the JLD can put the accused in prison for a maximum of 4 years working days.
+indictment the person right to request time to prepare a defense.
+During this time, the JLD may indictment to imprison the person for a maximum duration of 4 working days.
 A new hearing must be held before the end of the period.

 Decision of the Judge of Liberties and Detention

-In this order, the JLD may order the remand in custody.
-In this case, the accused goes to jail immediately.
+In the order, the JLD may order remand in custody.
+Indictment In this case, the person goes to jail immediately.

-Indictment The JLD may also refuse to place the person in pretrial detention.
-In this case, he can order a placement under judicial supervision or an placement under an electronic bracelet.
+The JLD can also indictment refuse to place the person in pretrial detention.
+In this case, instead of detention, the JLD may order a placement under judicial review or a house arrest with electronic monitoring.

 Appeals

-Indictment The person can do call the order for remand in custody.
+Indictment The person can do call of the order remand in custody.

-Indictment Once the person is detained, the appeal must be made by a declaration of appeal form to be completed at the prison registry.
+Indictment Once the person in custody, the call must be made by means of a declaration of appeal to be filed with the registry of the penitentiary establishment.

 Indictment The person can also instruct their lawyer to file an appeal.